amkrajewski/nimCSO/paper/paper.md

 ![Schematic of core nimCSO data flow with a description of key methods.
 Metaprogramming is used to compile the software optimized to the human-readable data and configuration files at hand.\label{fig:main}](assets/nimCSO_mainFigure.png){width="300pt"}

 Internally, `nimCSO` is built around storing the data and solutions in one of two ways.
 The first is as bits inside an integer (`uint64`), which allows for the highest speed and lowest memory consumption possible but is limited to 64 dimensions and does not allow for easy extension to other use cases; thus, as of publication, it is used only in a particular `bruteForceInt` routine.
-The second one, used in `bruteForce`, `algorithmSearch`, and `geneticSearch` implements a custom easily extensible `ElSolution` type containing heuristic value and `BitArray` payload, which is defined at compile time based on the configuration file to minimize necessary overheads.
+The second one, used in `bruteForce`, `algorithmSearch`, and `geneticSearch`, implements a custom easily extensible `ElSolution` type containing heuristic value and `BitArray` payload, which is defined at compile time based on the configuration file to minimize necessary overheads.
 Both encodings outperform typical native Python and NumPy implementations, as shown in Table 1.

 +----------------+----------------+------------------+-----------------------------+----------------------------+
 | Tool           | Object         | Time per Dataset | Time per Entry *(Relative)* | Database Size *(Relative)* |